 3. Getting help

-For the most part, though, a whole house removal will be a far easier process if you arrange it to occur while the kids are at school or daycare (if you're not moving far away).
+For the most part, though, moving houses will be a far easier process if you arrange it to occur while the kids are at school or daycare (if you're not moving far away).
 You can also hire a babysitter to mind them at the new house if school is not an option.
 And it will be a thousand times more pleasant if you hire helpers for the packing and the move itself.
-If you can't afford a professional moving company, you will find it very economical to hire an Airtasker or two to help with all your removal needs.
+If you can't afford a professional moving company, you will find it very economical to hire an Airtasker or two to help with all your house moving needs.